Orbelian's Caravanserai: Architecture

 The only entrance to the caravanserai is at the rectangular vestibule adjacent to the main hall of the structure.
 It has a gabled stone shingle roof that rests on three arches.
 On the eastern side, these arches rest upon the edges of the windows.
 The southern wall of the vestibule and the entry wall façade are the few locations in the caravanserai where there is any ornamentation.
-The entry has decorations around the half-rounded lintel, with high-reliefs of a winged animal to the left, and a bull to the right, above the lintel.
+The entry has decorations around the half-rounded lintel, with high-reliefs of a winged animal (maybe a chimera) to the left, and a bull to the right, above the lintel.
 The only other decorations may be found around each of the oculi in the hall, which each have a unique design.

 There are three inscriptions found on the vestibule, one is written in Persian, one in Arabic and the other is written in Armenian.
 The undated Persian inscription written upon the half-rounded lintel of the entrance was hastily cut into the stone and only partially legible, and while the Arabic inscription has been published, it is no longer legible and only faint traces remain.
 However, the Armenian inscription found at the eastern interior wall, just past the entrance to the upper right is legible and reads the following: